xyfJASON/visual-tokenizer-pytorch/docs/benchmark-imagenet256.md

 </table>

 - ️🌱 The PSNR is close to the results reported in the paper (20.79).
+- 🌱 The SSIM is close to the expected value (0.675 reported in the paper, fixed to 0.56).
-- ⚠️ The SSIM and rFID are much worse than the results reported in the paper (0.675 & 2.19).
+- ⚠️ The rFID is much worse than the results reported in the paper (2.19).